IT-Habich/SocialiteAdfsProvider/README.md

 Your ADFS server must return at least the `email` attribute in order to use this provider.
 If desired (and recommended), you should configure your ADFS server to provide a `nickname` (=> usually the sAMAccountName) and `name` (=> usually the displayName) attribute as well.

+## Feedback / Support / Security

+Please reach out to me at gh-security@it-habich.de for feedback or if you'll need support.

+If you find security-related issues, please do not use the issue tracker instead, contact me via email.

 ## License

 The contents of this repository is released under the [MIT license](LICENSE).